bebepeng/fair-pair/README.md

 1. `bundle` to install gems
 1. `rake db:create db:migrate db:seed` to set up your local database
 1. `RAILS_ENV=test rake db:migrate` to set up your test database
+1. Create a .env file using .env.example as a guide
 1. `rspec` to run specs
 1. `rails s` to run your localserver:3000

+## Gotchas
+Your Tracker Github Password is sensitive information.
+We have configured VCR to not record this info, and your .env file is in your .gitingore file.
+Any additional features requiring sensitive data that you add and test with VCR should be configured similarly.